rahulkantode26/path2ai/README.md

-# NLP Basics & NLP Models
+# NLP & NLP Models

 Assignments covering the fundamentals of text preprocessing and two core ways to turn text into numbers: TF-IDF and Word2Vec.